Profitbase/Episode-Docs/articles/flow/flow.md

 # What is Profitbase Flow

-Profitbase Flow enables the office of finance within organizations to automate digital processes and integrate data from disparate sources.
-It is a cloud service for building and running programs using "boxes and arrows" to perform automated business operations.
+Profitbase Flow enables the office of finance to build financial models, automate digital processes and integrate data from disparate sources.
+It lets you build and run workloads using a visual "boxes and arrows" interface, which includes a toolbox for integrating with a wide range of commonly used services, APIs, databases, files, and data structures.

 #### Financial modelling